Hendrick Hudson High School: Chorus

-At the 2010 NYSSMA Majors Festival, both the Treble Chorus and the Concert Choir (a select SATB group) achieved Gold with Distinction ratings on their performances.
+At the 2010 NYSSMA Majors Festival, both the Treble Makers and a select group from the Concert Choir achieved Gold with Distinction ratings on their performances.

 Drama

-The Hendrick Hudson Starboard Stars Drama Club, in 2010, was nominated for six Metro Awards, and won for Outstanding Orchestra.
+In 2010 the Hendrick Hudson Starboard Stars Drama Club was nominated for six Metro Awards and won for Outstanding Orchestra.

 Band

-In 2005, 2007, and 2009 the Hendrick Hudson Wind Ensemble scored a Gold Rating in the annual NYSSMA majors festival under the direction of Joe Stamboni.
+In 2005, 2007, and 2009, the Hendrick Hudson Wind Ensemble scored a Gold Rating in the annual NYSSMA Majors Festival under the direction of Joe Stamboni.

 Sports

-In 2006, the Hendrick Hudson Varsity volleyball team won the Class A New York State championship.
+In 2006, the Hendrick Hudson varsity volleyball team won the Class A New York State championship.
 The team won the 2007 and 2008 Class B state championships.
 In 2009, the volleyball team went to the State Tournament for the fifth consecutive year, and lost in the finals.

 Honors and awards

 The choral department has sent student musicians to the NYSSMA All-State Convention in Rochester, New York, where they have participated in either the Mixed or Women's Chorus.
 In 2009, three students were selected; in 2010, one student; and in 2011, three students.
 All were members of the award-winning Treble Makers.

-The Hendrick Hudson Speech and Debate team hosts the annual Malcolm A. Bump Memorial Tournament, one of the largest debate tournaments in New York state.
+The Hendrick Hudson Speech and Debate team hosts the annual Malcolm A. Bump Memorial Tournament, one of the largest debate tournaments in New York State.
 In 2005, the team was rated 13th overall in the country.